Pachacamac: The Ruins of a Pre-Inca Pilgrimage Site Near Lima

 How to get to Pachacamac

 The site is located off the kilometer 31.5 of the Antigua Carretera Panamericana Sur (the old Panamerican highway) in Lurín, Lima.
-Take private transport or public transportation that head south from the Lima.
+Take private transport or public transportation that head south from Lima.
 The most well-known stops are at the Ave.
 Primavera bridge on the Panamericana highway, or the Ave.
 Benavides bridge further south.
-Take the buses with the Pachacamac/Lurín route.
+Take a bus with the Pachacamac/Lurín route.

 Cover photo: Lucerito Corrales/Flickr